mahmoudimus/ac/docs/public/guides/connect-cookbook.md

 ### <a name="jira-create-issue"></a> Creating JIRA issues

-This recipe creates a new issue in JIRA.
-Project keys need to match, of course, and keep in mind your project might require additional fields depending on setup.
+This recipe creates a new issue for an existing JIRA project.
+Depending on how your project is configured, you might need to include additional fields.
 You might also see our [JIRA REST examples](https://developer.atlassian.com/display/JIRADEV/JIRA+REST+API+Example+-+Create+Issue) for reference.